The-Doraemonians/Brocc_Li/report/main.typ

 *3.1 System Outputs*

 The primary results of the system are the tangible outputs it generates for the user.
 Generated Personalized 7-Day Meal Plans: The system successfully created week-long meal plans tailored to individual user profiles.
 For a user aiming for weight loss with a vegetarian restriction, the plan would consist of three balanced, low-calorie vegetarian meals per day, complete with recipes and preparation instructions.
-An example of a single day's plan is shown in Table 1.
+An example of a single day's plan is shown in @table1.

 Table 1: Sample one-day meal plan for a vegetarian user.
-#table(
+#figure(
+table(
   columns: 3,
   table.header[Meal][Dish][Est. Calories],
   [Breakfast], [Greek Yogurt with Berries], [300], [Lunch], [Quinoa Salad with Chickpeas], [450], [Dinner], [Lentil and Vegetable Stew], [500],
-)
+  ),
+  caption: [Sample one-day meal plan for a vegetarian user], )<table1>